Poitevin horse: Conservation and genetic testing

 The breed owes its survival to a small group of enthusiasts, working with the French National Stud.
 A genetic study performed in 1994 revealed a genetic bottleneck in the mid-1900s, with the entire modern population of Poitevins tracing to one stallion, named Québec, foaled in 1960.
 There is a significant risk of inbreeding, leading the Unité Nationale de Sélection et de Promotion de Race to promote a plan of managed breeding in 1998.
 At the same time, crossbreeding with Friesian and Belgian horses was suggested to increase genetic diversity using morphologically and historically similar breeds.
 The French government distributes bonuses to the owners of the best stallions, a program more important to the Poitevin than to other draft breeds because of the significant possibility of extinction.

-The Poitevin had a slight increase in popularity at the beginning of the twenty-first century, and could count approximately 100 farms perpetuating the breed.
+The Poitevin had a slight increase in numbers at the beginning of the twenty-first century, and could count approximately 100 farms perpetuating the breed.
 The association had around 300 members, as well as 83 stallions and 189 mares registered.
-However, by 2006, the Poitevin was still considered the most endangered French horse breed, with less than 100 births per year and a slightly decreasing population.
-There is almost no crossbreeding done with outside breeds, in order to maintain the numbers of purebred stock.
+In 2006 it was still considered the most endangered French horse breed, with fewer than 100 births per year and a slightly decreasing population.
+There is little crossbreeding with other breeds.
 In 2008, a second genetic study was conducted in partnership with the Institut national de la recherche agronomique; this study considered the Poitevin and four other French breeds to be endangered.
 It suggested making these breeds a conservation priority in order to maintain maximum genetic diversity among the French horse population.

 The studbook for the Poitevin is based in Niort, and the breed is the subject of a conservation breeding plan, the goal of which is to eventually revive the production of Poitevin mules.
 The conservation plan includes an experimental infusion of blood from the Boulonnais, and is followed by 70 percent of breeders.
 A breeders' association, the Association nationale des races mulassières du Poitou, is authorised by the French ministry of agriculture to manage the joint studbook for the Poitevin horse, the Baudet du Poitou and the Poitevin mule.
 There is an annual breed show in Poitou.